Disney Plus: Everything you need to know (plus movies coming straight to stream)

 When are Disney Plus' release dates?

-Disney Plus has launched in the US, Canada, the Netherlands, Australia, New Zealand, India, the UK, Ireland, Germany, Italy, Spain, Austria, Switzerland and France.
+Disney Plus has launched in the US, Canada, the Netherlands, Australia, New Zealand, India, the UK, Ireland, Germany, Italy, Spain, Austria, Switzerland, France and Japan.

-The service is planned to launch in Japan in June; in the Nordics, Belgium, Luxembourg and Portugal in September; and Latin America towards the end of 2020.
+The service is planned to launch in the Nordics, Belgium, Luxembourg and Portugal in September; and Latin America towards the end of 2020.

 Globally, Disney plans a progressive rollout worldwide over two years.
 Elsewhere, Disney Plus is slated to roll out in: